phonedude/cs891-f17/week06-assignment.md

 ***Work in Progress***

 The goal of this assignment is to get you started creating your own web collections and to compare the different tools that you can use to create collections.
+(See my [South Louisiana Flood - 2016 collection](https://archive-it.org/collections/7760) as an example.)

 Pick a topic that you care about and choose 15 URIs to "seed" your collection.